scipy-conference/scipy_proceedings/papers/charles_lindsey/bayes_noresample.rst

    {\boldsymbol \theta} \vert x \approx_D N(\widehat{\boldsymbol{\theta}}, -H(\widehat{\boldsymbol{\theta}})^{-1})

 Another caveat for this result is that the prior should be proper, or at least lead to a proper posterior.
+By proper we mean that the function corresponds to a probability density function.
 Our asymptotic results are depending on probabilities integrating to 1.

 We could get a quantified degree of beief by using resampling methods like Markov chain Monte Carlo (MCMC) :cite:`gelman2013bayesian` directly.
 We would have to use fewer assumptions.
 However, resampling can be computationally intensive.